 Leviticus 8:33-35 Do not leave the entrance to the Tent of Meeting for seven days, until the days of your ordination are completed, for your ordination will last seven days.
 What has been done today was commanded by Yahweh to make atonement for you.
 You must stay at the entrance to the Tent of Meeting day and night for seven days and do what Yahweh requires, so you will not die; for that is what I have been commanded.”

-Indications are that Jesus recently bathed (requirement for all who had been out of the country since the Passover?
+Indications are that Jesus recently bathed (a requirement for all who had been out of the country since the Passover?
 At the Last Supper Jesus said clean except feet (so that must have included Jesus)

-Priest needed to stay in the tabernacle for the week of their consecration.
+The priest needed to stay in the Tabernacle for the week of their consecration.
 Jesus was anointed in Bethany slept in Bethany or the Mount of Olives and preached daily in the temple.
-So during the entire eight days he was in or near Jerusalem.
-On the Eighth day Jesus did not go inside the camp (Jerusalem) until after dark Sunday evening.
+So during the entire eight days, he was in or near Jerusalem.
+On the eighth day, Jesus did not go inside the camp (Jerusalem) until after dark Sunday evening.

 Leviticus 8:36 So Aaron and his sons did everything Yahweh commanded through Moses.